 The Definition of a Lunar and Solar Year

-A lunar year is a period of 12 lunar months.
+12 lunar months make up a lunar year.
 A lunar month can also be defined as the time the moon takes to pass through each of its phases (new moon, half moon and full moon) and return back to its original position.
-A solar year is the time period required for Earth to complete one revolution around the sun.
-One twelfth of a solar year is known as a solar month.
+A lunar month takes 29.5 days, although this varies slightly around this average.